eric2013264/Automated_Soft_Reset/README.md

 # Automated Soft Reset
-I saw a similar solution years ago for automating the tedious task of hunting for shiny Pokemon.
+I saw a similar solution years ago for automating the tedious task of hunting for shiny Pokemon. <br>
 1/4096 encounters!
-Older versions were 1/8192!
+Older versions were 1/8192!<br>

-So I created an OpenCV solution that runs on a Raspberry Pi that automatically soft resets until a shiny is found.
+So I created an OpenCV solution that runs on a Raspberry Pi that automatically soft resets until a shiny is found.<br>

 Shiny Resetter 1.1 for Raspberry Pi.